mathiasertl/django-ca/docs/source/python/intro.rst

 :ref:`some hints <django:settings-without-django-settings-module>` to get you started.
 But note that you still have to configure all of the basic Django settings and there is virtually no functionality without a database.

-In some environments, e.g. where **django-ca** is exclusively used with commandline scripts, it might we worth it to use the default SQLite database backend.
+In some environments, e.g. where **django-ca** is exclusively used with command-line scripts, it might we worth it to use the default SQLite database backend.

 ***********************
 Certificate Authorities